reneang17/authorencoder/README.md

 ![training](./media/training.png)

 Then, one can adjust a K nearest neighboors classification algorithm to check the accuracy of the model.
-On a separate training set solely of poems never seem by the training and valid sets one obtains the following results on these same authors
+On a separate training set solely of poems, never seem by the training and validation sets, still recognizes authoship

 ![testestin](./media/testing.png)

-and the KNN algorithm obtains 51% accuracy.
-Furthermore, to test is this is really an encoder (embedding) for authors not used for training, we use the model to process the vector for another 10 authors
+reachign a 51% accuracy with teh KNN previously fitted.
+Furthermore, to test is this is really an encoder (embedding) not just for new poems but for NEW AUTHORS, we use the model to embbed another 10 different authors

 ![training_newauthors](./media/training_newauthors.png)

-Again, a KNN algorithm reaches 30 % accuracy.
-Future developments, will use largest corpuses and try different word/sensentece embeddings.
+Again, this time the accuracy of a KNN classifier deacreases to 30 %.
+Future developments, will use largest corpuses and try different word/sensentece/ to preprocess authors corpuses.

 ---
-## Parameters process poems
+## Parameters of poems processing

 processing_wrangle.py takes clean data and